veqcc/autoware/README.md

 To build/run with Agnocast Enabled, please do the following:

-- When building, set the environment variable ENABLE_AGNOCAST to 1 (or specify -DUSE_AGNOCAST=ON in the build options)
+- When building, set the environment variable **ENABLE_AGNOCAST** to 1 (or specify -DUSE_AGNOCAST=ON in the build options)
-- When running, set the environment variable ENABLE_AGNOCAST to 1
+- When running, set the environment variable **ENABLE_AGNOCAST** to 1

 Conversely, to build/run with Agnocast Disabled, please do the following:

-- When building, set the environment variable ENABLE_AGNOCAST to something other than 1 or leave it undefined (or specify -DUSE_AGNOCAST=OFF in the build options)
+- When building, set the environment variable **ENABLE_AGNOCAST** to something other than 1 or leave it undefined (or specify -DUSE_AGNOCAST=OFF in the build options)
-- When running, set the environment variable ENABLE_AGNOCAST to something other than 1 or leave it undefined
+- When running, set the environment variable **ENABLE_AGNOCAST** to something other than 1 or leave it undefined

-Also, communication using agnocast requires specifying libagnocast_heapphook.so in LD_PRELOAD, which by default refers to /opt/ros/humble/lib/libagnocast_heaphook.so (placed by apt install).
+#### Specifying libagnocast_heaphook.so path in LD_PRELOAD (for developers)

-The following is for developers:
+Communication using agnocast requires specifying libagnocast_heaphook.so in **LD_PRELOAD**, which by default refers to /opt/ros/humble/lib/libagnocast_heaphook.so (placed by apt install).

-If you want to specify a locally built libagnocast_heapphook.so, set the environment variable AGNOCAST_HEAPHOOK_PATH to its full path.
+If you want to specify a locally built libagnocast_heapphook.so, set the environment variable **AGNOCAST_HEAPHOOK_PATH** to its full path.

 ## Using Autoware.AI